 Capstone: Urban Studio (taken in Year 4)

-- Introduction To Urban Studies (ordinarily taken in Year 2)
+- Introduction to Urban Studies (ordinarily taken in Year 1 or 2)

 - Urban Theory (ordinarily taken in Year 2 or Year 3, and preferably before Year 4)

-Two Methods Courses (ordinarily taken in Year 2 or Year 3, prior to the capstone), one of which must be:
+- Two approved Methods Courses (ordinarily taken in Year 2 or Year 3, prior to the capstone)

 - Methods In The Social Sciences